kparc/kcc/README.md

 * one argument is **monadic**
 * two arguments is **dyadic**

+As you will see, the vast majority of native operators in `k` have exactly two completely different meanings based on the context where they are used, which is in turn defined by the number of arguments offered to the operator.

+For example, when you used your first ever k operator in the expression `2+2`, you have used the `+` operator in a dyadic context since it received *two* operands to work on, left and right.
+The `monadic +` will be introduced later, but has entirely different semantics.

+> You will not get far in this course without a strong grip on the idea that some things in k land are **monadic**, while others are **dyadic**.
+Make sure you have it.

-A function in k can be of rank 1 to 9, which means:
+On a more general note, functions in k can be of rank 1 to 9:

 * it is not really possible to define a function with no arguments.
 Rank zero, or **niladic** functions do not exist in k.
 * a function cannot take more than nine explicit arguments, and some say this is an overly generous limit.

-As you will see, the vast majority of native operators in `k` have exactly two completely different meanings based on the context where they are used, which is in turn defined by the number of arguments offered to the operator.
-To overlook this fact is a grave mistake, so you better get a very strong grip on the idea that some things in life are **monadic**, while others are **dyadic**.

-For example, when you used your first ever k operator in the expression `2+2`, you have used the `+` operator in a dyadic context since it received *two* operands to work on, left and right.
-We will introduce monadic `+` operator later.

 -------------------